irini-git/French_people_outside_France/README.md

 French people living outside France as per government report 2024. <br>
 The countries with the highest population are Switzerland, the United States of America, the United Kingdom, Belgium, and Canada.
+In this project, we load table from PDF report, and plot bar chart for populaton, and geo charts.

 ## Project structure
 ```